System Shock 2: Development

-Development of System Shock 2 began in 1997 when Looking Glass Studios approached Irrational Games with an idea to co-develop a new game.
+Development of System Shock 2 began in 1997 when Looking Glass Studios approached Irrational Games with an idea to co-develop a game.
 The development team were fans of System Shock and sought to create a similar game.
 Early story ideas were similar to the novella Heart of Darkness.
 In an early draft, the player was tasked with assassinating an insane commander on a starship.
-The original title of the game, according to its pitch document, was Junction Point.
+The original title, according to its pitch document, was Junction Point.
 The philosophy of the design was to continue to develop the concept of a dungeon crawler, like Ultima Underworld: The Stygian Abyss, in a science fiction setting, the basis for System Shock.
-However, the press mistook System Shock to be closer to a Doom clone which was cited for poor financial success of System Shock.
+However, the press mistook System Shock to be closer to a Doom clone which was cited for its poor financial success.
 With Junction Point, the goal was to add in significant role-playing elements and a persistent storyline as to distance the game from Doom.

-The title took 18 months to create with a budget of $1.7 million and was pitched to several publishers until Electronic Arts—who owned the rights to the Shock franchise—responded by suggesting the game become a sequel to System Shock.
+The title took 18 months to create with a budget of $1.7 million.
+It was pitched to several publishers until Electronic Arts—who owned the rights to the System Shock franchise—responded by suggesting the game become a sequel to System Shock.
 The development team agreed; Electronic Arts became the publisher and story changes were made to incorporate the franchise.
 The project was allotted one year to be completed and to compensate for the short time frame, the staff began working with Looking Glass Studio's unfinished Dark Engine, the same engine used to create Thief: The Dark Project.